heylookitsme/SITE-pre-work/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-    I do have a few more hours on this project and I will probably work on this in a bit.

-    However, to answer the question:
+    **update: some features have since been implemented, those features are struck out until I rewrite the entire readme**

     **In terms of style** I would really try to search up the best practices for style/dynamic components like the buttons in the game/the start stop/any additional features I would implement.
 Of course, it is not like performance would drastically alter the experience of such a simple game, but when you can have good performance and experience, you might as well develop it.
     I think I will also consider the additional optional recommendations as I work on this a bit more in the coming week.
 Personally, I think the style is a little bland, and I think changing the flow layout/layout of the buttons to be centered, as well as optimizing for mobile is a good idea. ease-in animations for the lighting buttons is also pretty contemporary and cute too, so I would probably look to implement this.

     **In terms of logic**
-    I really Don't Like the lightButton() functions + editing the DOM for the start/stop toggle because I don't know if they can be... done better, and the functions are messy.
-I'm probably going to refactor the guessCounter/progress variables to something more... descriptive.
-I would *like* to also shuffle away the AudioContext functions into another file of helper functions.
+    I really Don't Like the lightButton() functions + editing the DOM for the start/stop toggle because I don't know if they can be... done better, and the functions are messy. ~~I'm probably going to refactor the guessCounter/progress variables to something more... descriptive.~~ I would *like* to also shuffle away the AudioContext functions into another file of helper functions.
 I would also like to change the alerts for winning and losing to just be HTML/CSS elements because I don't like alerts.

     **In terms of game design**
-    I think it would be nice to add additional buttons, like the optional recommendations suggest, but also I would like to add different game modes or difficulties (change speed, number of buttons).
-I think this is nice for a user because when you play a game sometimes a game gets boring if you don't have the repotoire of bajillions of levels like a lot of modern games.
-Moreover, I would like to implement some random pattern generation, so that the pattern is not fixed, not monotonus.
+    ~~I think it would be nice to add additional buttons, like the optional recommendations suggest~~, but also I would like to add different game modes or difficulties (change speed, number of buttons).
+I think this is nice for a user because when you play a game sometimes a game gets boring if you don't have the repotoire of bajillions of levels like a lot of modern games. ~~Moreover, I would like to implement some random pattern generation, so that the pattern is not fixed, not monotonus.~~